Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 • Small, simple, portable: A solar generator is often the best value and least hassle in 2026.

-• Larger, fixed, or expandable: DIY solar usually wins on cost per kWh and flexibility; use our calculator and cost-by-size guide to plan.
+• Larger, fixed, or expandable: DIY solar usually wins on cost per kWh and flexibility; use our calculator and off-grid solar cost by system size to plan.

-Both approaches rely on the same fundamentals: daily energy use, peak sun hours, days of autonomy for battery size, and inverter sizing so AC loads and surge fit your hardware.
+Both approaches rely on the same fundamentals: daily energy use (load list), peak sun hours, days of autonomy for off-grid solar for battery size, and inverter low-voltage cutoff so AC loads and surge fit your hardware.

 Is a solar generator cheaper than DIY solar in 2026?